- Make Contact Before Day One

 1. Make Contact Before Day One

-Nearly a third of onboarding new hires decide to jump ship or stick around within the first 90 days of employment.
-With this in mind, it’s important not to throw your new hires to the wolves.
-In doing so, you’re sending the wrong message.
+Nearly a third of new hires decide to jump ship or stick around within the first 90 days of employment.
+With this in mind, it's important not to throw your new hires to the wolves.
+In doing so, you're sending the wrong message.
 With an official job offer, you can set the right tone from the start.

 Something as simple as an offer letter or first-day welcome email can go a long way toward making a new hire feel valued.
-Alternatively, a comprehensive electronic onboarding may do the trick.
+Alternatively, a comprehensive digital onboarding may do the trick.
 Whatever method you use to introduce a new hire to your company, make sure to use it before their first day on the job.

 2. Make Their First Day Great